- About Us

 - Property Managers

 - Non-Profits & Governments

 - Contact Us

 TSAHC offers two types of assistance:

 You cannot apply for either type of assistance AFTER you have closed on your home loan.
-Assistance is only available during the home purchase or refinancing process.
+Assistance is only available during the home purchase process.

 You never have to pay a portion of TSAHC’s down payment assistance grant.
 It is a gift to you.

 If you are a first-time home buyer, you may use both forms of assistance when purchasing your first home.

 Additionally, TSAHC’s Homeownership Programs can be combined with other down payment assistance programs offered in the home buyer’s city or county.